 In order to work as a physical therapy assistant, most people earn an associate degree from an accredited school.
 Because of the increase in the use of physical therapy as an alternative to surgery, jobs in this field are expected to surge as much as 31 percent from 2012 to 2022.

-Earning an associate or bachelor's degree in medical technology is the fastest way to get started in a career as a medical or clinical laboratory technician.
+Earning an associate or bachelor's degree in medical technology is a quick way to get started in a career as a medical or clinical laboratory technician.
 As U.S. Department of Labor figures show, job openings for these workers are expected to increase 26 percent in New Mexico from 2012 to 2022.

 As the most populous city in New Mexico and part of its biggest metropolitan area, Albuquerque is the state leader in population growth, industry, and culture.
 According to U.S. Census data, the city was home to approximately 556,495 residents in 2013.
 High levels of educational attainment and a low cost of living add to the region's popularity.
 As of 2013, a full third (33 percent) of Albuquerque adults had a bachelor's degree or higher.
 Meanwhile, the median housing value that year came in at an affordable $186,500.